kdadks/Vishal-Creations/EMAIL_SETUP_README.md

 - Visit your deployed site
 - Fill out the contact form
 - Submit the form
-- Check that emails are received at contact@vishalcreations.com
+- Check that emails are received at your email id

 ## Features: